 Taking a bus

-It is more convenient for you now to navigate your bus route in Ho Chi Minh City than ever before.
+Navigating Ho Chi Minh City just got way easier.
 Check out busmap.vn and download the app on your phone.
-It provides you an English version of the route of each bus line in town, with details of bus stops, earliest and latest departures.
+It provides you an English version of the route of each bus line in town, with bus stop details, and earliest and latest departures.

 Renting a bike

 It is common to rent a bike and make yourself trips around the city.
 Make sure you are in control when riding in the crazy chaotic yet oddly controlled traffic of Saigon.
-Your accommodation host would surely know good bike rental nearby.
-Otherwise, you could look at Saigon Bike to refer the price.
+Your accommodation host will surely know good bike rental shops nearby.
+Otherwise, you could look at our article, Saigon Bike, to see what you should pay.